slac-epics/snmp/README.md

 You need to modify the envPath and configure/RELEASE files and set the correct paths. then run make inside the top folder.

+Dependencies: snmp development packages (net-snmp-dev, net-snmp, net-snmp-utils on Fedora).

+Comes with some MIB files ;)